hyperledger/identus-cloud-agent/docs/docusaurus/credentials/issue.md

 ### Receiving the VC Offer

-The **Holder** will receive the offer from the **Issuer** via DIDComm, and a new credential record with a unique ID will be created in the `OfferReceived` state.
+The **Holder** will receive the offer from the **Issuer** via DIDComm, and a new credential record with a unique ID gets created in the `OfferReceived` state.

 This process is automatic for the PRISM Agent.